 We ask that women arrive on time and stay the full length of the gathering.
 We also ask that women who are attending, camp on the land with everyone else in the designated camping zones, and not seek outside housing or camp out of bounds.
 If you don’t have camping equipment, you may want to think about borrowing some from a friend, renting or purchasing some.
 As a safety concern and respect for the container, we ask that there is no coming and going, on and off the land aside from the lunch breaks.
 Please think of this as a sacred ceremony and commit yourself to being fully present the entire time.

-For those who prefer a more relaxed pace for arriving, grounding, and setting up, gates will open as early as 9am on the first day (for the Sun Session gates open at 9am on June 1st and for the Moon Session at 9am on June 8th).
-The gathering will not officially begin until 3pm, and the first community meal will not be served until 7pm that evening.
-All meals and official programming will end at 11am the following Monday.
+For those who prefer a more relaxed pace for arriving, grounding, and setting up, gates will open as early as 9am on the first day.
+The gathering will not officially begin until 3pm for opening Ceremony, and the first community meal will not be served until 7pm that evening.
 We ask that both Sun and Moon Session attendees who are not official gathering staff be prepared to disembark on their return journey home by noon Monday.

 In addition to an on-call registered nurse, we also are extremely proud of our fully stocked apothecary with a rotating staff of trained clinical herbalists making sure that all of your minor aches and pains are cared for with the abundant medicine mother nature provides.
 Read more about the Wellness Area here.

-We are blessed by multiple clean, well-distributed bathrooms and showers throughout the property, however we ask that attendees remain in reverence for the earth that is the spirit of the gathering by reducing the number and duration of their showers whenever possible while on the land.
-We also ask that the bathrooms be kept clean and clear of all personal items throughout the gathering.
+As we start with a blank canvas this year, we will be bringing in 10 outside hot showers, porta potties with a few composting toilets and hand washing stations.
+We ask that attendees remain in reverence for the earth that is the spirit of the gathering by reducing the number and duration of their showers whenever possible while on the land.
+We are blessed by two awesome wood fired Saunas on the land and each also include a cold water shower.
+We ask that the showers be kept clean and clear of all personal items throughout the gathering.

 A part of what this gathering seeks to do is to empower the next generation of wisdom keepers.
 By allowing the newer teachers the opportunity to step up, we ensure that together we form a bridge across time that keeps the ancient ways alive and available for generations to come.
 These skills aren’t luxuries or hobbies- they are necessary for the continuation of the planet, and the harmony and well-being of all.
 With this being said, we understand and recognize the tremendous importance of our beloved Elders.
 For many the Elders are the most valued part of the community.
 We welcome all ages and all walks of life to come and share with us each year.
 Diversity is key!